 There are opportunities for students to study one or more Higher science subjects on an infil basis.
-2 at Credit level or 2 at National 5 level, 1 of which must be Chemistry satisfactory attainment of an SCQF Level 5 course in a related subject, which includes Chemistry.
+4 National 5s, 2 at A or B and 2 at A-D, one of which must be Chemistry satisfactory attainment of a prerequisite SCQF Level 5 course or

 Applications are encouraged from mature students who do not possess formal qualifications but have appropriate understanding and skills to meet the academic demands of the course.